 UAAP Basketball in the Philippines

-The University Athletic Association of the Philippines (UAAP) was born out of secession from the NCAA back in the early days of collegiate sports.
-Member schools of the NCAA decided it would be better to break up the league in order to promote fairer competition.
-NU, UP, and UST seceded from the league.
+The University Athletic Association of the Philippines (UAAP) was born out of a secession from the NCAA back in the early days of collegiate sports.
+Various member schools of the NCAA decided it would be better to break up the league in order to promote fairer competition.
+National University (NU), the University of the Philippines Diliman (UP), and the University of Santo Thomas (UST) seceded from the league.

-Eventually, the 3 programs along with support from the Philippines Alumni Association and the Philippine Amateur Athletic Association formed the UAAP in 1938.
-The league took a break during WWII and started back up shortly after.
+Eventually, those three programs, along with support from the Philippines Alumni Association and the Philippine Amateur Athletic Association, formed the UAAP in 1938.
+The league took a break during WWII and started back up shortly thereafter.
 Several new programs joined in the following years.
-The following schools are the current members of the UAAP:
+The following eight schools are the current members of the UAAP: